/128. Longest Consecutive Sequence

 Arrays47% acceptance

-Given an unsorted integer array arr, return the length of the longest sequence of consecutive integers present in arr.
-The sequence does not need to be contiguous in the array.
+Given an unsorted list of integers input_array, return the length of the longest sequence of consecutive integers that can be formed from input_array.
+Consecutive integers are those where each integer is exactly one greater than the previous.
+The sequence does not need to be contiguous in input_array.
 The algorithm must run in O(n) time.

 Example 1